FAQs

 -

-Can my partner or a parent stay with me?
+Can my partner, parent, friend or whānau member stay with me?

-You can go to your first abortion appointment on your own or bring your partner, a friend or whānau member.
+You can go to your first abortion appointment on your own or bring your partner, parent, a friend or whÄnau member.

 Normally, for a surgical abortion, your support person/tangata tautoko is not allowed to be present during the actual procedure.